Haoranxia/Bachelorproject/README.md

 * The logs of previous runs are found under `src/main.log`.
 This logging includes information such as the time the each components take and the overall performance per processed application.
 * You can set the Debug mode to `TRUE` in the configuration file to receive a more verbose log information.
 * The sub-component `StringConstants`  is not enabled by default as it produces verbose/large output files and `FernFlower` is not enabled by default as it is time intensive.
 It is advised to enable these components only for a small set/subset of APKs where it is essential to acquire as much information as possible.
+* When you wish to provide your own header files in the ./resources folder we heavily recommend starting with a fresh CSV file.
+If the new header files are incompatible with the current headers of the CSV file then the writing to CSV functionality is not guaranteed to function properly.